OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

      MySQL=PMODBC.DLL

-* Once configured the powrmart.ini file and installed the 32 bits MySQL drivers, it's neccesary to add the new *System DNS data sources* whithin the ODBC Data Source Administrator Program (*C:\Windows\SysWOW64\odbcad32.exe*).
+* Once configured the powrmart.ini file and installed the 32 bits MySQL drivers, it's neccesary to add the new *System DNS data sources* within the ODBC Data Source Administrator Program (*C:\Windows\SysWOW64\odbcad32.exe*).
 * Doing the steps mentioned before now we are able to stablish a 32 bits ODBC connection between the Informatica Power Center clients and the MySQL server.

 ## Solving: The specified DSN contains an architecture mismatch between the Driver and Application (ODBC related error)